im-shala/papermc-1.8.8-docker/README.md

 ## About

-This project packages a Paperspigot Minecraft server into a Docker image, providing an easy way to recreate the same server environment on another machine.
+This project packages a Paper Minecraft server into a Docker image, providing an easy way to recreate the same server environment on another machine.

 The server binary is downloaded automatically during the image build process.